 - If you have premature ovarian failure

-– People with genetic disorder
+- People with a genetic disorder

 - Ladies with blocked or damaged fallopian tubes